NEWBR33D/BetterSpawnsPlus/README.md

 - "RandomTimeSpawn": This option has no effect and should be left set to false.

 Here is a listing of all the available bot types for "BossName and "BossEscortType":
-- PMCs: "sptBear" and "sptUsec"
+- PMCs: "pmcBEAR" and "pmcUSEC"
 - Scavs: "assault", "cursedAssault", and "crazyAssaultEvent"
 - Sniper Scavs: "marksman"
 - Bosses: "bossBoar", "bossBoarSniper", "bossBully", "bossGluhar", "bossKilla", "bossKnight", "bossKojaniy", "bossSanitar", "bossTagilla", and "bossZryachiy"